Pumpkin Chia Seed Pudding Recipe

 Vanilla Extract – Adds a subtle sweetness with a hint of beautiful aroma.

-In a medium mixing bowl, whisk to combine
+In a medium mixing bowl, combine the following ingredients and whisk until well blended.

 - 1 cup whole milk